Table of Contents

 List of Prominent Fire Goddesses

-We’ve researched the most prominent goddesses that are directly associated with the element of fire and created the list in alphabetic order:
+We’ve researched the most prominent goddesses that are directly associated with the element of fire and created the list in alphabetic order.
+Here are the most well-known.

-According to the Greek and Roman mythologies, Aetna was the Sicilian nymph and the volcanic goddess representing Mount Etna.
-It’s believed that the mountain was named after her.
+According to the Greek and Roman mythologies, Aetna was the Sicilian nymph and the volcanic goddess representing Mount Etna, which was probably named after her.
 Etna is one of the highest and the most active volcanoes in Europe and is located on the Italian island Sicily.

 Agneya, or Agneyi, is worshiped as the fire goddess in Hindu tradition.
 Her name has its roots in the Sanskrit language and means Born from Fire or Blessed by Fire.
 Her father was Agni, the highly revered Hindu god of fire.
 For this reason, she’s also referred to as the Daughter or Child of the Fire God Agni.